AI Screenr

 Jobrela

-Protect panel capacity.
-Standardise question coverage.
-Deliver transcripts the panel can actually use.
+Protect panel time.
+Use consistent questions.
+Deliver transcripts the panel can use.

 1